Master of Public Health

 - 2 years of full-time, professional work experience in public health or a related field is preferred.

-Domestic applicants with foreign documents and international students (F-1 or J-1 visa applicants) must consult the Office of Graduate Studies and Global Education/lnternational Admissions Department for specific application instructions.
+Domestic applicants with foreign documents and international students (F-1 or J-1 visa applicants) must consult the Office of Graduate Studies and lnternational Programs & Global Engagement for specific application instructions.
 These students must also submit TOEFL scores; for more information, please visit the Office of Graduate Studies website.

 Applicants must submit the following requirement documents to be considered for admissions: